-As I recall, we hadn't been on the water more than ten minutes when Larry "Fatman" Fitch set his hook into one of Crab Orchard Lake's monster crappie.
-Measuring somewhere between 14- and 15-inches in length, this fish was one of the largest I'd seen this year.
+It hadn't been more than a few years ago when on the water no more than 10 minutes when Larry "Fatman" Fitch set his hook into one of Crab Orchard Lake's monster crappie.
+Measuring somewhere between 14 and 15 inches in length, this fish was one of the largest I'd seen this year.

 "These Crab Orchard fish are definitely some of the nicest crappie you'll find in Illinois," Fitch said.
-"And, it seems like this lake holds plenty of these big crappie every year."
+"And, it seems like this lake holds plenty of big crappie every year."